codemation/pyql/README.md

 ### Insert Data
 Requires key-value pairs - may be input using dict or the following

-    tb = db.tables['stocks']
+Un-packing

+    # Note order_num is not required as auto_increment was specified
     trade = {'date': '2006-01-05', 'trans': 'BUY', 'symbol': 'RHAT', 'qty': 100.0, 'price': 35.14}
-    tb.insert(**trade)
-    tb.insert(
+    db.tables['stocks'].insert(**trade)

+    query:
+        INSERT INTO stocks (date, trans, symbol, qty, price) VALUES ("2006-01-05", "BUY", "RHAT", 100, 35.14)

+In-Line

-        date='2006-01-05', # Note order_num was not required as auto_increment was specified
+    # Note order_num is not required as auto_increment was specified
+    db.tables['stocks'].insert(
+        date='2006-01-05',
         trans='BUY',
         symbol='RHAT',
-        qty=100.0,
-        price=35.14
+        qty=200.0,
+        price=65.14
     )

+    query:
+        INSERT INTO stocks (date, trans, symbol, qty, price) VALUES ("2006-01-05", "BUY", "RHAT", 200, 65.14)

 #### Inserting Special Data
-Columns of type string can hold JSON dumpable python dictionaries as JSON strings and are automatically converted back into dicts when read.
-Nested Dicts are also Ok, but all items should be JSON compatible data types
+- Columns of type string can hold JSON dumpable python dictionaries as JSON strings and are automatically converted back into dicts when read.
+- Nested Dicts are also Ok, but all items should be JSON compatible data types

         txData = {
             'type': 'BUY',
             'condition': {
                         'limit': '36.00',
                         'time': 'EndOfTradingDay'
             }
         }

         trade = {